sardana-org/sardana/doc/source/devel/howto_macros/scan_framework.rst

 In general, the Hooks API provided by the :class:`~sardana.macroserver.macro.Hookable` base class allows a macro to run other code (the hook callable) at certain points of its execution.
-The hooks use a "hints" mechanism to pass the receiving macro some extra information on how/when they should be executed.
-The hints are strings, and its content is not fixed by the API, being up to each macro to identify, use and/or ignore them.
+When registering, hooks are identified by *hook places* so the macro knows how/when they should be executed.
+The *hook places* are just arbitrary strings and are not fixed by the API, being up to each macro to identify, use and/or ignore them.

-You can find some examples of the use of hooks in the :mod:`~sardana.macroserver.macros.examples.hooks` module.
+You can find some examples of the use of hooks in :ref:`sardana-devel-macro-hooks-examples` chapter.

-In the case of the scan macros, the hooks can be either registered directly via the Hooks API or passed as key:values of the "step" dictionary returned by the scan :meth:`~sardana.macroserver.macro.scan.gscan.GScan.generator` (see :class:`~sardana.macroserver.macro.scan.gscan.GScan` for more details).
+In the case of the scan macros, the hooks can be registered not only via the Hooks API but also passed as ``key:value`` pairs, where key is a hook place value is a list of callable hooks, of the "step" dictionary returned by the scan :attr:`~sardana.macroserver.scan.GScan.generator` (see :class:`~sardana.macroserver.scan.GScan` for more details and :class:`~sardana.macroserver.macros.scan.aNscan` as a use case).

-The hints for a given hook are used by the scan framework to select the moment of the scan execution that the given hook is run.
 The following is a list of hint strings that scan macros support (other hints are ignored):

 - 'pre-scan-hooks' : before starting the scan.
 - 'pre-move-hooks' : for steps: before starting to move.